tom-seddon/b2/doc/Debug-version.md

 either CPU, meaning a breakpoint for one CPU could interrupt a step operation for the other.
 Debugging code on two CPUs simultaneously is inevitably going to be a little inconvenient.

+As with the memory debug window, host memory-mapped I/O is not supported particularly well, in that if you view the I/O region, it'll show up as unreadable bytes, and instructions that straddle the I/O region may not be disassembled correctly.

 ## `CRTC Debug`, `Video ULA Debug`, `System VIA Debug`, `User VIA Debug`, `NVRAM Debug`, `Analogue Debug`, `WD1770 Debug`, `Disc Drive Debug` ##